top of page

 Jennifer David

-Meet Jennifer David—writer, traveler, coach, and voice behind “A Broad Perspective.”
-Explore her journey through grey hair, self-expression, full-time travel, and radical authenticity.
+Meet Jennifer David, the writer, traveler, coach, and voice behind “Embracing the Silver Lining.”
+Explore her journey through grey hair and radical authenticity.

 Lifestyle Resources